rdbcache/rdbcache.github.io/index.md

 ## What is rdbcache?

-rdbcache stands for redis database cache.
-It is an open source software. rdbcache uses redis as cache to offer asynchronous database cache api service.
-It provides eventually consistency between redis and database. rdbcache attempts to bridge the gap between redis and database.
+rdbcache (redis database cache) is an open source database cache server. rdbcache uses redis as a cache to offer an asynchronous database cache api service.
+It provides [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) between redis and the database.

 The asynchronous nature makes rdbcache very fast and useful in many scenarios.
-Through few simple restful API endpoints, rdbcache offers the convenience for developers to easily take advantage of the powers and benefits of both redis and database.
+Through a few simple restful API endpoints, rdbcache offers a convenient way for developers to leverage the power of both redis and the database.

 Links for complete [API List](/api-list) and [Features](/features)

 ## Quick Start

-rdbcache is a java application.
+rdbcache is a Java application.
 It requires Java version 1.8+ runtime environment.

 #### For Mac/Linux: